 What is a babymoon?

 A babymoon is a holiday for the parents where they can relax and enjoy time together before the baby arrives.
-It’s a crazy time and there’s lots to prepare and get your heads around, so it’s important to remember to stop and take a breather and some time out for the two of you at this time.
+It’s a crazy time and there is so much to prepare and get your heads around, so it’s important to remember to stop, take a breather and some time out for the two of you.

 What makes a good babymoon?

 This isn’t the time to plan a huge adventure trip packed with tons of things to do.
-A babymoon should be about spending time together and relaxing, so choosing where to go is super important.
+The perfect babymoon should be about spending time together and relaxing, so choosing where to go is super important.

 Choosing when in your pregnancy to have a babymoon can also play a role.
 The second trimester is usually the most recommended.
 You’ll hopefully be past any first trimester morning sickness but not so big yet to find it hard to get around.

-Consider the weather when choosing where to go on a babymoon in Europe too.
+Make sure you take the weather into account when considering babymoon destinations in Europe too.
 Many European destinations are very busy in the summer season and also very hot.
 If you’re looking to travel on a budget and save money for the baby coming it’s not the best time to go for sure.
 Plus, I hated being too hot when I was expecting!

 Also, think about travelling in winter, just wrap up to keep you and bump warm and wear appropriate footwear in case it’s slippery!